mcolella14/mouse-tracker-extension/README.md

 # mouse-tracker-extension

-Chrome extension that can record mouse movements/clicks on a page and export them as a JSON array.
+Chrome extension that can record mouse movements/clicks on a page and export them as a JSON object.
 Also draws a nice little picture of the movements in the popup window.

 ## Known bugs/issues